Layout-List/layout-list/README.md

-# Welcome to the maintained Geometry Dash Layout List repo!
+# Welcome to the Geometry Dash Layout List repo!

 # FAQ